Share This Article

 April 11, 2026

-Hyeri and Na In-woo are in talks to lead the Korean remake of Caution, Hazardous Wife, with local reports on April 7 saying Hyeri has been offered protagonist Jin Ja Young while Na In-woo has received an offer for the male lead.
-According to Soompi’s report, Hyeri’s agency said the project is one of several she is currently reviewing, while Na In Woo’s side had not commented at the time of publication.
-The remake adapts the 2017 Japanese series of the same name into a Korean spy marriage thriller, and that premise alone gives this casting story more bite than a routine development update.
-If both deals close, the series would pair one of K-drama’s sharpest recent reinvention stories with an actor who still feels underused in material that demands tension and scale.
+Hyeri and Na In-woo are in talks to lead the Korean remake of Caution, Hazardous Wife, with MyDaily reporting on April 7 that Hyeri had been offered protagonist Jin Ja Young and OSEN reporting the same day that Na In-woo had received the male lead offer.
+Hyeri’s agency said the project was one of several dramas under review, while Na In-woo’s side had not issued a matching statement when the reports landed.
+The remake adapts the 2017 Japanese series of the same name into a Korean spy-marriage thriller, and that premise alone gives this development story more bite than a routine casting leak.
+ENA has not announced a release window or production timetable yet, which keeps the project firmly in the offer stage for now.
+According to the April 7 casting reports, the upside is obvious if both deals close.
+The series would pair one of K-drama’s sharpest reinvention stories with an actor who still feels underused in material that demands tension and scale.

 Hyeri is reportedly up for Jin Ja Young in the remake

 Hyeri has reportedly been offered Jin Ja Young, a woman who enters marriage as part of her cover and starts policing her neighborhood before the authorities can step in.
-As reported by allkpop, which cited MyDaily and OSEN on April 7, the Korean adaptation keeps the core setup of a spy wife in hiding living with a husband who is also concealing his true identity.
+MyDaily’s April 7 report said the Korean adaptation keeps the core setup of a spy wife in hiding living with a husband who is also concealing his true identity.
 That pitch is pulpy in the best way, but it also sounds built for Hyeri’s current lane.
 After darker, sharper work and her continued run of high-visibility drama casting, she has the credibility to sell a lead who needs charm, suspicion, and sudden violence in the same performance.
-We have already seen HITKULTR readers respond to her next-project momentum in our coverage of ENA’s Dream to You cast announcement, and this role would push her image in a much riskier direction.
+We have already seen HITKULTR readers respond to her next-project momentum in our coverage of Dream to You, another recent ENA casting story, and this role would push her image in a much riskier direction.

-Na In-woo is reportedly in talks to play Jin Ja Young’s husband, a National Intelligence Service black ops agent who is hiding his identity under the same roof, according to the April 7 casting reports aggregated by Soompi and allkpop.
+Na In-woo is reportedly in talks to play Jin Ja Young’s husband, a National Intelligence Service black ops agent who is hiding his identity under the same roof, according to OSEN’s April 7 casting report.
 That dynamic matters because the remake only works if the male lead can play romance, suspicion, and tactical menace without flattening the tone into straight melodrama.
-Na In Woo has the screen presence for that balance, and the role sounds more layered than the kind of earnest nice-guy parts that have followed him in recent years.
-The Korean version also appears to be positioning the marriage itself as the main battlefield, which should give the drama a cleaner hook for global viewers than a standard espionage procedural.
+Na In-woo has the screen presence for that balance, and the role sounds more layered than the kind of earnest nice-guy parts that have followed him in recent years.
+The Korean version also appears to be positioning the marriage itself as the main battlefield, as reported by Korean casting coverage on April 7, which should give the drama a cleaner hook for global viewers than a standard espionage procedural.
 If the final script leans into psychological chemistry instead of pure action, this pairing could land harder than people expect.

 The remake angle gives the project an easy international hook